 Do you feel anxious as you look into the eyes of the homeschool-through-high-school giant?
 If so, you’re not alone.
 The idea of homeschooling through high school is intimidating, especially if your child plans to attend college.
-In my Facebook group for homeschooling families, Happy at Homeschooling, many are seeking encouragement for homeschooling through high school.
+In my Facebook groups for homeschooling families, many are seeking encouragement for homeschooling through high school.
 I know how you feel, because when our eldest approached the important high school years, I worried whether I could teach him well enough to prepare him for his future.
 I hope to help you conquer this looming giant and convince you that yes, you can do it!

 Homeschool Graduates in College